Keep an eye out for lawn grubs, they can destroy your lawn quickly!

 How do you treat lawn grub?

-Interesting Fact.
+Interesting Facts.

 The Lawn Grub Moths lay their eggs on the underside of structures such as in the ceiling of your entertainment area, carport, fencing and under the eaves of your house.
 They choose these spots because they are drawn to the lights that are usually present, along with a nice dry surface to lay their eggs.
 Their eggs resemble furry brown patches (leathery in appearance) and should be removed to avoid increased infestation next season.
 The eggs can be easy swept off with a broom but if left, will hatch next season.
 Under the cover of darkness, tiny grubs fall on web like strings to reach the ground where they make their way into your lawn.